jbroadway/docs/docs/2023.1/studio/how-tos/other/how-to-teleport-around-a-set.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_1-3_2.mp4

-**Step 5.** Aim the teleporter at any seat, actor mark, or stand-in until it snaps to that position then teleport to jump directly to that spot.

 > **Tip:** You can let go of the joystick without pressing the index finger trigger to close the teleporter and cancel a teleport.
 This is different from many other VR apps, and gives you more control over where you'll end up.
+>
+**Step 5.** If there is a seat, actor mark, or stand-in in your set, aim the teleporter at it until it snaps to that position then teleport to jump directly to that spot.

 ---